dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 </div> <div class="col-md-5" markdown="1">

+* `readyThePirates` is marked with the `async` keyword.
+An async function returns a Future immediately, so the caller has the opportunity to do something else while waiting for the function to complete its work.

 * `HttpRequest` is a utility for retrieving data from a URL.

 * `getString()` is a convenience method for doing a simple GET request that returns a string.

-* The code uses a `Future` to perform the GET asynchronously.

-* The callback function for `.then()` is called when the Future completes successfully.
+* `getString()` is asynchronous.
+It sets up the GET request and returns a Future that _completes_ when the GET request is finished.

+* The `await` expression, which can only be used in an async function, causes execution to pause until the GET request is finished (when the Future returned by `getString()` completes).

-* When the Future completes successfully, the pirate names are read from the JSON file.
+* After the GET request returns a JSON string, the code extracts pirate names and appellations from the string.

-* `readyThePirates` returns the Future so the main program has the opportunity to do something after the file is read.

 </div> </div>